Bicycle Thieves: Plot

-In post-World War II Rome, Antonio Ricci desperately needs work to support his wife Maria, his son Bruno and his small baby.
+In post-World War II Rome, Antonio Ricci desperately needs work to support his wife Maria, their son Bruno, and their baby.
 He is offered a job posting advertising bills but tells Maria he cannot accept because the job requires a bicycle.
 Maria resolutely strips the bed of her dowry bedsheetsprized possessions for a poor familyand takes them to the pawn shop, where they bring enough to redeem Antonio's bicycle.

-On his first day of work, Antonio is at the top of a ladder when a young man steals his bicycle.
-Antonio runs after him but is thrown off the trail by the thief's confederates.
+On his first day of work, Antonio is at the top of a ladder when a young man steals the bicycle.
+Antonio runs after him but is thrown off the trail by the thief's accomplices.
 The police file Antonio's complaint but say that there is little they can do.

-Advised that stolen goods often surface at the Piazza Vittorio market, Antonio and his son go there with several friends.
+Returning home embittered, Antonio understands that his only option is to search for the bicycle himself.
+He asks for help from a political comrade, who in turn mobilizes his waste collector colleagues.
+At dawn, they and Bruno go to search for the bicycle at the Piazza Vittorio market, where stolen goods often surface.
 They find a bicycle frame that might be Antonio's, but the vendors refuse to allow them to examine the serial number.
 They call over a carabiniere, who orders the vendors to allow him to read the serial number.
-It does not match that of the missing bicycle, but the officer won't allow them to examine it for themselves.

-At the Porta Portese market, Antonio and Bruno spot someone he believes to be the thief with an old man.
+The officer will not allow them to examine it for themselves, but the serial number does not match that of the missing bicycle.
+At the Porta Portese market, Antonio and Bruno spot a man whom Antonio believes to be the thief talking with an old man.
 The thief eludes them and the old man feigns ignorance.
-They follow him into a church where he too slips away from them.
+They follow the old man into a church where a charitable service for the poor is underway, but he too slips away from them.